FredMaia/FindYourPet_Mobile/README.md

 ## Overview

 The "Find Your Pet" app is a platform built to help reunite lost pets with their owners.
-Leveraging the power of React Native for the mobile interface, Express for the backend, and MongoDB for data storage, the app provides a seamless experience for users looking to connect with pet owners in their local area.
+Using React Native for the mobile interface, Express and MongoDB for the backend, the app provides a seamless experience for users looking to connect with pet owners in their local area.
+The app's core functionality revolves around enabling users to report lost or found pets, browse through listings in their local area, and connect with pet owners to facilitate a reunion.

 <br>
 <br>